 “CAN FLEAS BE FROM GOD?” giving thanks for the uncomfortable

-“in everything give thanks for this is God’s will for you in Christ Jesus” I Thess 5:18
+“In everything give thanks for this is God’s will for you in Christ Jesus” 1 Thessalonians 5:18

 Ravensbruck.
 The notorious women’s extermination camp.
 Deep inside Nazi Germany in 1944, Ravensbruck had become home to thousands of women prisoners, including Corrie and Betsie Ten Boom.